UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    - When conda is loaded you will by default be in the base environment, which works in the same way as other conda environments.
 It includes a Python installation and some core system libraries and dependencies of Conda.
 It is a “best practice” to avoid installing additional packages into your base software environment.

 .. admonition:: Conda cheat sheet
+   :class: dropdown

    - List packages in present environment:	``conda list``
    - List all environments:			``conda info -e`` or ``conda env list``